Does Amazon Advertising Still Work in 2023?

 With Google’s PPC ad platform, you bid on keywords to determine your ad’s placement.

 First, you create an ad that utilizes keywords your potential audience are using to find either your own, or similar products.
 Then, once you have the keywords in place, Google prices your ads based on the projected number of clicks you attract and the competition for keywords you designate in your ads.

-The popularity of your keywords and the number of clicks your ad generates will vary, and your advertising cost may fluctuate widely as a result.
+The popularity of your keywords and the number of clicks your ad generates will vary.
+Your advertising cost may fluctuate widely as a result.

-Typical PPC ads can be reasonably low, with the average cost is around $0.97 per click.
+Typical PPC ads can be reasonably low, with the average cost around $1.17 per click.
 Less competitive keywords may only cost cents on the dollar.
 With a good targeting strategy and niche, long-tail keywords, you can get high-quality clicks directed to people who are ready to purchase.

 Facebook Ad Campaigns

 Facebook’s ad platform charges advertisers based on impressions or clicks.
 The way Facebook defines an impression refers to the total number of times an ad appears on users’ pages.

 On average, Facebook ads cost $0.97 per click or $7.19 per 1000 impressions.

 While you can’t control the number of impressions or clicks an ad gets, on Facebook, you can set a budget for the total possible reach.